gnuradio/pybombs/README.md

 ### Recipe Format

 Recipes files are in YAML format.

-tbw
+To write new recipes, the easiest way is to use other recipes as examples.

+Important keys in the recipe files include:

+- `inherit`: This will load the values from a template file (`*.lwt`) before using the values from the recipe, to set up suitable defaults.
+- `category`: Can technically be anything, but certain categories carry certain meanings

 ### Recipe Management